pathologicalenvy/pathological-envy-framework/manuscripts/M3_state_transitions/chapters/02-stabilized-systems-must-export-regulation.md

 At that point, the environment becomes the regulatory surface.

-External systems—other people, groups, roles, or structures—absorb what can no longer be processed internally.
+External systems (other people, groups, roles, or structures) absorb what can no longer be processed internally.
 This absorption does not require contact, hostility, or awareness.
 It requires only access and asymmetry, which will be addressed later.
 For now, it is sufficient to state that regulation moves outward when it cannot move inward.

 This outward movement is not inherently destructive.
 It becomes destructive only because the receiving system did not generate the instability and is not organized to contain it.
 The cost of regulation is displaced.